top of page

 Types of data processed:

-Usage data (e.g., page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); Meta, communication, and process data (e.g., IP addresses, time stamps, identification numbers, persons involved).
-Log data (e.g., log files relating to logins or the retrieval of data or access times).
+• Usage data (e.g., page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); Meta, communication, and process data (e.g., IP addresses, timestamps, identification numbers, persons involved).
+Log data (e.g., log files for logins or for retrieving data or access times).

-Purposes of processing: Provision of our online offering and user-friendliness; information technology infrastructure (operation and provision of information systems and technical devices (computers, servers, etc.)).
+• Purposes of processing: Provision of our online offering and user-friendliness; information technology infrastructure (operation and provision of information systems and technical equipment (computers, servers, etc.)).
 Security measures.

 Further information on processing procedures, methods, and services:

-Collection of access data and log files: Access to our online offering is logged in the form of so-called “server log files.”
-Server log files may include the address and name of the websites and files accessed, the date and time of access, the amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page) and, as a rule, IP addresses and the requesting provider.
-The server log files can be used for security purposes, e.g. to prevent server overload (especially in the case of malicious attacks, known as DDoS attacks), and to ensure server utilization and stability; legal basis: legitimate interests (Art.
+• Collection of access data and log files: Access to our online offering is logged in the form of so-called “server log files.”
+Server log files may contain the address and name of the websites and files accessed, the date and time of access, the amount of data transferred, notification of successful access, the browser type and version, the user's operating system, the referrer URL (the previously visited page), and usually the IP addresses and the requesting provider.
+The server log files can be used for security purposes, e.g. to prevent server overload (especially in the case of malicious attacks, known as DDoS attacks) and to ensure server utilization and stability; legal basis: legitimate interest (Art.
 6 (1) (f) GDPR).
-Deletion of data: Log file information is stored for a maximum of 30 days and then deleted or anonymized.
-Data that must be retained for evidentiary purposes is excluded from deletion until the respective incident has been finally clarified.

 Use of cookies

 The term “cookies” refers to functions that store and read information on users' end devices.
-Cookies can also be used for various purposes, such as to ensure the functionality, security, and convenience of online offerings and to analyze visitor traffic.
+Cookies can also be used for various purposes, for example to ensure the functionality, security, and user-friendliness of online offerings and to analyze visitor flows.
 We use cookies in accordance with legal requirements.
 To do so, we obtain the consent of users in advance, if necessary.
-If consent is not necessary, we rely on our legitimate interests.
-This applies if the storage and retrieval of information is essential in order to provide expressly requested content and functions.
-This includes, for example, the storage of settings and ensuring the functionality and security of our online offering.
+If consent is not required, we rely on our legitimate interests.
+This is the case if the storage and retrieval of information is essential to provide expressly requested content and functions.
+This includes, for example, storing settings and ensuring the functionality and security of our online offering.
 Consent can be revoked at any time.
-We provide clear information about the scope of consent and which cookies are used.
+We provide clear and concise information about the scope of consent and which cookies are used.

 Information on the legal basis for data protection:

 Whether we process personal data using cookies depends on consent.
-If consent has been given, it serves as the legal basis.
-Without consent, we rely on our legitimate interests, which are explained above in this section and in the context of the respective services and procedures.
+If consent has been given, this serves as the legal basis.
+Without consent, we rely on our legitimate interests, which are explained above in this section and in connection with the respective services and procedures.

 Storage duration: